-RUNNING INTO FREE KICKER

-Article 2 A player of the receiving team is not permitted to run into the kicker before he recovers his balance.
-See also 12-2-6h and 12-2-10 for personal fouls against the kicker.
+ARTICLE 2.
+RUNNING INTO FREE KICKER.
+A player of the receiving team is not permitted to run into the kicker before he recovers his balance.
+See also 12-2-6-h for personal fouls against the kicker.

 Penalty: For running into the kicker: Loss of five yards.